...

 3. Notion AI

-Notion is already a favorite for note taking, but adding Notion AI makes it a centralized brain for your student life.
+Notion is already my favorite for note-taking, but adding Premium Notion AI makes it a centralized brain for your student life.

-It is like having an assistant who already knows everything you have written down.
+It’s like having an assistant who knows all your notes.

 Key Features: